 - Add the ginger, coriander, and cumin.
 Stirring occasionally, cook the kale for 3-5 minutes or until mostly crispy.

 - Add the salt and camu camu powder, turn off the heat, and then stir everything in the still-hot pan until each piece is flavored.
 Then just plate it & enjoy!

+PAIRING.
 Pair this side with something sweet!
 I recommend serving it with a sweeter root vegetable, like carrots or sweet potato, and a more plain protein, like chicken or pork belly.

+FLAVORING.
 Optional flavor enhancers include: 1/2 teaspoon lemon juice (subbed for the camu camu), half a serrano pepper (minced), and toasted sesame seeds on top.